sc0ty/subsync/doc/install.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+If during this step, wxPython fails to compile, you could try to find prebuild version for your system [here](https://extras.wxpython.org/wxPython4/extras/).

 If you have ffmpeg, sphinxbase and pocketsphinx libraries installed and avaiable via `pkg-config`, you could now build _gizmo_:
 ```